Home Decor

 Adhesive Strips

-Perfect for lighter canvases, adhesive strips can securely hold your painting to the wall without the need for nails.
+Adhesive strips are perfect for lighter canvases.
+They can securely hold your painting to the wall without the need for nails.
 Just make sure the wall and the back of the painting are clean and dry before application.
+Plus, if the wall is painted, it should be thoroughly clean first.

 Floating Shelves